Kansas City Missouri, USA Travel Guide

 Late Spring (May) and Early Fall (September-October) present the most comfortable weather for outdoor exploration, festivals, and enjoying patios.

-Museum visits and indoor entertainment are enjoyable year-round, offering an especially welcome escape during extreme heat in summer or cold in winter.
+Museum visits and indoor entertainment are enjoyable year-round, offering an especially welcome escape during extreme heat in during the summer cold in winter.

 Thrive in late spring and late september to early october.